-Are you looking to decorate a country cottage?
+Are you looking to decorate a cottage?
 Or do you simply love cottage decor ideas and style and adore swooning over chocolate box homes?
 If so we've got plenty of inspiration for creating this cosy look in your home, however large your space.

 From stylish wall colors and finishes to pretty but practical flooring and window treatments to characterful decor schemes to copy, these cottage decorating ideas are the perfect place to start planning your scheme.

 See: Cottage kitchen ideas – design inspiration for homely spaces

 What is cottage style?

 Cottage style is all about showcasing and preserving prized original features as well as creating cozy, homely spaces.
 Small but beautiful, cottages are awash with historic stone and timber floors, rustic ceiling beams and quirky angles, and its these elements which give cottage interiors their unique character.

 Prized features of the rural landscape, chocolate-box cottages are entwined with geology and the landscape, so taking decorating inspiration from the natural surroundings is a fitting place to start thinking about a scheme.
 Think colors inspired by the nature, botanical prints and an eclectic mix of handmade and antique wooden furniture.

 Cottages are inextricably linked with their rural setting and brimming with natural materials with soft weathered textures so what better palette to decorate in than with the gentle colors of the countryside?

 Here, Little Greene’s greenish neutral – North Brink Grey 291 – sets a relaxed mood and a calm foundation for furniture in a mix of Vanessa Arbuthnott's nature-inspired fabrics including a vintage german sofa in Fruit Garden Straw, Pigeon, Charcoal and armchairs in her May Blossom Pigeon/Charcoal.

 Don't miss our cottage lighting ideas for pretty, practical solutions.